samringer/samringer.github.io/books.md

 **Media Control: The Spectacular Achievements of Propaganda**  Noam Chomsky
 **Mastermind: How to Think Like Sherlock Holmes**  Maria Konnikova
 **The Great Gatsby**  F. Scott Fitzgerald
-**The Theoretical Minimum: What You Need to Know to Start Doing Physics**  George Hrabovsky
+**The Theoretical Minimum: What You Need to Know to Start Doing Physics**  Leonard Susskind, George Hrabovsky
 **Introducing Quantum Theory**  Joseph P. McEvoy, Oscar Zarate, Richard Appignanesi
 **Tractatus Logico-Philosophicus**  Ludwig Wittgenstein
 **Reactions: The Private Life of Atoms**  Peter Atkins
-**This Explains Everything: 150 Deep, Beautiful, and Elegant Theories of How the World Works**  Mr. John Brockman
+**This Explains Everything: 150 Deep, Beautiful, and Elegant Theories of How the World Works**  John Brockman
 **The Physics of Wall Street: A Brief History of Predicting the Unpredictable**  James Owen Weatherall
 **Isaac Newton**  James Gleick
-**"Surely You're Joking, Mr. Feynman!": Adventures of a Curious Character**  Richard Phillips Feynman, Ralph Leighton, Edward Hutchings
+**"Surely You're Joking, Mr. Feynman!": Adventures of a Curious Character**  Richard P. Feynman, Ralph Leighton
 **Structures: Or Why Things Don't Fall Down**  J. E. Gordon
 <span style='color:blue'>**Moonwalking with Einstein: The Art and Science of Remembering Everything**  Joshua Foer</span>
 **How the World Works**  Noam Chomsky
 **The Quantum Universe: Everything that Can Happen Does Happens**  Brian Cox, Jeffrey Robert Forshaw
-**The Two Cultures**  C. P. Snow, Stefan Collini
+**The Two Cultures**  C. P. Snow
 **Guns, Germs, and Steel: The Fates of Human Societies**  Jared M. Diamond
 **Introduction to Chemical Engineering: Tools for Today and Tomorrow**  Kenneth A. Solen, John Harb
 **Cloud Atlas**  David Mitchell